sitegeist/Sitegeist.FusionForm.Upload/README.md

 of the psr-uploaded file that has an additional cache-identifier.
 For uploading multiple files the collection `\Sitegeist\FusionForm\Upload\Domain\CachedUploadedFileCollection` is added aswell.
 For both classed type converters are provided that ensure that values are cached and previously submitted values are restored for processing.

+!!!
+This package does not support the RuntimeForm MultiStepProcess yet, this may be added in future versions !!!

+### Authors & Sponsors

+* Martin Ficzel - ficzel@sitegeist.de

+*The development and the public-releases of this package is generously sponsored by our employer http://www.sitegeist.de.*

 ### Fusion prototype - `Sitegeist.FusionForm.Upload:Field.Upload`